Apple Inc. (AAPL) Shares Down Despite Recent Market Volatility

-Apple Inc. (NASDAQ: AAPL)’s stock price has decreased by -0.75 compared to its previous closing price of 153.71.
-However, the company has seen a 1.02% increase in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 02/15/23 that Justice Department Escalates Apple Antitrust Probe
+Apple Inc. (NASDAQ: AAPL)’s stock price has decreased by -1.80 compared to its previous closing price of 149.40.
+Despite this, the company has seen a loss of -4.55% in its stock price over the last five trading days.
+MarketWatch.com reported on 02/25/23 that Warren Buffett’s Berkshire Hathaway is the largest investor in these 8 stocks

 Sponsored

-AAPL’s stock has seen a 1.02% increase for the week, with a 12.77% rise in the past month and a 2.53% gain in the past quarter.
-The volatility ratio for the week is 1.85%, and the volatility levels for the past 30 days are at 2.46% for Apple Inc. The simple moving average for the last 20 days is 2.81% for AAPL stock, with a simple moving average of 3.47% for the last 200 days.
+The stock of Apple Inc. (AAPL) has seen a -4.55% decrease in the past week, with a 3.42% rise in the past month, and a -2.31% fall in the past quarter.
+The volatility ratio for the week is 1.68%, and the volatility levels for the past 30 days are at 2.25% for AAPL.
+The simple moving average for the last 20 days is -2.31% for AAPL stock, with a simple moving average of -0.35% for the last 200 days.

 Analysts’ Opinion of AAPL